kabirdeula/AdvancedDotNetTechnology/Lab/Lab02/README.md

-# Multithreading and Thread Synchronization Example
+# Lab 02 - Multithreading and Thread Synchronization

 ## Description
 This C# program demonstrates multithreading and thread synchronization using the `Monitor` class for synchronization.
 It creates two threads, each printing numbers from 1 to 5.
 Access to the shared method `PrintNumbers` is synchronized using a lock to ensure thread safety.